pavanvyn/triple-stability/README.md

     # returns True if stable, False if unstable

-If this classification model is used for research, this is the paper to cite - https://arxiv.org/abs/2207.03151
+If this classification model is used for research, please cite our paper - https://arxiv.org/abs/2207.03151

-Enjoy!
+Enjoy classifying!